Sign up for our newsletter! Register Today!

 Back to Top

-Specifically lists massage as the practice of veterinary medicine
+Massage is specifically listed as the practice of veterinary medicine.

 https://www.animallaw.info/statute/me-veterinary-title-32-professions-and-occupations